How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Before planting, soak the seeds for approximately eight hours for faster germination.
 Seeds take relatively two to three weeks to germinate after planting.

-Put a pasteurized potting mix (preferably a mixture of peat moss and perlite/sand) in the seed flats and sow the seeds ¼ or ½ inch deep.
-Ensure the soil remains moist and not wet.
-Cover the top of the container using a plastic wrap to ensure water is retained and seal the edges using rubber bands.
+Put a pasteurized potting mix (preferably a mixture of peat moss and perlite/sand) in the seed flats and sow the seeds ¼ or ½ inches deep.
+Ensure the soil remains moist but not wet.

 Poke small holes at the top to help see the sprouting process.
 When sprouting occurs, remove the plastic cover.